yuanchenyang/python-parser/README.md

 A block parser starts with an initializing integer normal variable.
 The value of the variable is looked up at the start of the execution of the block parser, which is the number of times the block can be executed.
-The block parser then binds an iterable variable with the same name as the intializing variable.
+The block parser then binds an iterable variable with the same name as the initializing variable.
 The iterable variable points to an iterator, which yields the result of each iteration of the block, as defined by the return statement.